phantasma-io/phantasmaphoenix-gitbook/developers/compiler/basics/variable-declaration.md

 ### Value assignment

-On the earlier versions of TOMB, the assignment of values to the variables used `:=`and that changed to only using the `=`V
+On the earlier versions of Phoenix Smart Language (formerly TOMB), the assignment of values to the variables used `:=`and that changed to only using the `=`V

 ## Global variables